Otter-man/karabiner-clamshell-monitor/README.md

-### Clamshell Monitor Setup and rule for disabling external keyboards for Karabiner Elements
+## Clamshell Monitor script and rule for disabling external keyboards for Karabiner Elements

-This repository contains complex modification rule for Karabiner Elements, which allows you to disable external keyboards if your Macbook is opened.
+This repository contains complex modification rule for Karabiner Elements, which allows you to disable any external keyboard when your MacBook is opened.
+This feature is particularly useful when you use your MacBook in clamshell mode, i.e., connected to an external display and keyboard/mouse, and wish to prevent the external keyboard from responding once the MacBook is opened, without the need to physically disconnect it.

-It requires a special script, which monitors if your Macbook is closed (clamshelled) and which runs as a background process in your system.
+It depends on a special script, which monitors if your Macbook is closed (clamshelled) and which runs as a background process in your system.

+### How It Works

+The rule operates on a simple principle: it instructs your Mac to ignore any keystrokes from external keyboards when the internal variable `macbook_clamshell_status` in Karabiner is set to `opened`.
+Conversely, it disregards this rule when the variable is set to `closed`.

+Once you install the script, it will run in the background of your system after every startup and will monitor clamshell status of your Mac via macOS event stream.

+On changes detected in the stream it will change the value of the variable, which in turn activates or deactivates the rule.

 ## Requirements